The Simpsons: Bart vs. the Space Mutants

-The Simpsons: Bart vs. the Space Mutants is a platform video game, the second based on the animated television series The Simpsons.
-It was released in 1991 for the Nintendo Entertainment System, Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum, and in 1992 for Sega Genesis, Sega Master System and Sega Game Gear.
-It was published by Acclaim Entertainment on consoles and Ocean Software on computers, and developed by Imagineering and Arc Developments.
-In the game, the player controls Bart Simpson through five levels as he tries to ruin the aliens' plan to take over the world.
-Video game critics have given Bart vs. the Space Mutants mixed reviews, with criticism directed at the difficulty of the game, partly caused by restricted controls.
+The Simpsons: Bart vs. the Space Mutants is a 1991 platform video game based on the animated television series The Simpsons.
+It was originally developed by Imagineering and published by Acclaim Entertainment for the Nintendo Entertainment System, and was later released for the Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum by Ocean Software, and in 1992 for the Sega Genesis, Master System, and Game Gear; all ports were developed by Arc Developments.
+In the game, the player controls Bart Simpson through five levels as he tries to ruin the aliens' plan to take over the world, collecting specific items and avoiding enemies.

-The Amiga and MS-DOS versions feature a unique animated intro, which resembles a digitized clip from an episode of the show.
+Bart vs. the Space Mutants was designed by Garry Kitchen, who was approached by Acclaim in 1989 while the original Simpsons shorts were airing on The Tracy Ullman Show.
+Full production began in May 1990 with an intended release by Christmas 1990, development issues caused the game to be delayed to early 1991.
+Upon release, Bart vs. the Space Mutants received mixed reviews, with criticism directed towards the control and high difficulty level.
+However, it was also a commercial success, selling over one million copies and becoming a best-seller for the NES.
+It was followed the same year with The Simpsons: Bart vs. the World.